 - Benefits designed for students.
 With your student card, you may get special benefits, like credits for subscriptions to streaming services, when you pay your bill on time.

-Let’s say you get a student card like the Journey Student Credit Card from Capital One and develop good financial habits.
+Let’s say you get a student credit card from Capital One and develop good financial habits.
 You may eventually feel ready for more responsibility and spending power.
 If so, you may have options before and after graduation, including:

 - Increasing your credit limit before graduation.
 While you’re still in school and using your student card responsibly, some lenders may automatically raise your credit limit.
 If yours doesn’t, you may be able to ask for an increase.
 Keep in mind though, if you request an increase, you may be required to provide your total annual income, employment status and monthly mortgage or rent payment.
 Lenders can take those into account along with other risk factors to determine whether to approve your request.

 - Upgrading your credit card after graduation.
 As you go through life, you could start outpacing your available credit—if you start a family, for example.
 That may be one reason after graduation to consider an upgrade to a card that offers higher credit limits—and possibly even better rewards.
 You could apply for a new card, or you could see if you’re eligible to upgrade your student card.